-Personal gun ownership is a contentious issue, especially in America – as described, for example, in a BBC article Four key dates that shaped the US gun debate.
+Personal gun ownership is a contentious issue, especially in America – as described, for example, in the BBC article US gun debate: Four dates that explain how we got here.
 There are individuals who want to protect themselves with guns, whereas others believe that such protection is a more appropriate role for a police force.
 Two arguments are commonly used in favour of people having guns:

 - It can be seen as a question of individual freedom, as supported in America by the Second Amendment to the Constitution, which declares that “A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”
-It has been interpreted as giving individuals the right to bear arms to protect themselves.
-The Cornell Law School has published an article on the Second Amendment, dealing with some questions on its interpretation and some of the related legal cases.
+This has been interpreted as giving individuals the right to bear arms to protect themselves – without being “well regulated”.
+A Cornell Law School article, Second Amendment, deals with some questions on its interpretation and some of the related legal cases.